 I can’t have coffee with one more person, I want to have coffee with as many people as possible.

-I told Michael I felt the similar sense of dissatisfaction I had felt when our beloved land lady, Deborah passed away.
+I told my husband I felt a similar sense of dissatisfaction when our beloved land lady, Deborah, passed away.

 A champagne toast might help?
 No, that didn’t do it either.